-Fresh groundwater from the UFA is currently the primary source of supply for all use categories in the planning region.
-It is assumed that the principal source of water to meet projected demands during the planning period will likely come from sources other than fresh groundwater.
-This assumption is based largely on the impacts of groundwater withdrawals on water resources in the SWUCA, discussed in Chapter 2, and previous direction from the Governing Board.
-Limited additional fresh groundwater supplies will be available from the surficial, Hawthorn, and from the UFA, subject to a rigorous, case-by-case permitting review.
-The LFAs have the potential to be a significant source of additional water in the northern and eastern portions of the planning region, and projects to evaluate this potential source are ongoing.
-Water from LFAs are likely brackish and therefore considered an alternative or non-traditional source.
+Fresh groundwater from the UFA is currently the primary source of supply for all use categories except PS in the planning region.
+Public supply (PS) users acquire approximately 61 percent of their supply from surface water facilities, and brackish water treatment facilities are also prevalent in the region.
+It is assumed that sources other than fresh groundwater will meet much of the projected demands during the planning period.
+This assumption is based largely on the impacts of groundwater withdrawals on water resources in the SWUCA, as discussed in Chapter 2, and previous direction from the Governing Board.
+Limited additional fresh groundwater supplies will be available from the surficial and Hawthorn aquifers and possibly from the UFA, subject to a rigorous, case-by-case permitting review.

-Water users throughout the region are increasingly implementing conservation measures to reduce water demands.
-Such conservation measures enable water supply systems to support more users with the same quantity of water.
-However, the region's continued growth will require development of additional alternative sources such as reclaimed water, brackish groundwater, and surface water with off-stream reservoirs and/or ASR systems for storage.
-To facilitate the development of these projects, the District encourages partnerships between neighboring municipalities, the PRWC, and counties for developing regionally coordinated water supplies.
+Water users throughout the region are increasingly implementing conservation measures to reduce their water demands.
+Such conservation measures will enable water supply systems to support more users with the same quantity of water.
+However, the region's continued growth will require development of additional alternative sources such as reclaimed water, brackish groundwater, seawater, and surface water with off-stream reservoirs or ASR systems for storage.
+To facilitate the development of these projects, the District encourages partnerships between neighboring municipalities and counties for developing regionally coordinated water supplies.
 The following discussion summarizes the evaluation and development of various water supply sources and the potential for those sources to be used to meet projected water demand in the planning region.